Find out why I think fairy tales should be required reading for kids here.

-When Rory finds out that her new after school club, Ever After School, is a fairy tale training school for characters.
-In fact, her first day she fights a real dragon!
+When Rory finds out that her new after-school club, Ever After School, is a fairy tale training school for characters.
+In fact, on her first day she fights a real dragon!
 We learn that all the kids will be assigned their own character in a familiar tale – and the chance to prove themselves.
-It’s also the beginning of acceptance for Rory – finding friends for the first time, and learning about herself.
+It’s also the beginning of acceptance for Rory – finding friends for the first time and learning about herself.
 Love it.
 (First in a series.)

 The Land of Stories by Chris Colfer (series) ages 8 – 12

 Fairy tales come alive when Alex and Conner (brother and sister) find themselves in the fairy tale book given to them by their grandmother (who happens to be THE fairy godmother).
 Their only way home is for them to find the fairy tale ingredients for a Wishing Spell that will hopefully help them return to their regular home.
 Finding these artifacts will be dangerous, mysterious, and life-changing.
 Each book in this series mesmerizes readers with adventure, plot twists, and mystery.

 Half Upon a Time by James Riley (series) ages 8 – 12

 When Princess May’s grandma, Snow White, is kidnapped, she’s tossed into Jack’s (of the beanstalk fame) farm.
 The two venture to rescue dear old grandma back.
 Fairy tales collide in this humorous and action-packed adventure.